Santa's Husband

-Santa's Husband is a children's book written by Daniel Kibblesmith and illustrated by Ashley Perryman Quach.
+Santa's Husband is a holiday children's book with written by Daniel Kibblesmith and illustrated by Ashley Perryman Quach.

 Synopsis

 Santa's Husband "tells the story of a black Santa Claus and his white husband who both live at the North Pole.
 Santa's spouse frequently fills in for his husband at malls."
 The book highlights various activities Santa and his husband experience, such as playing games and dancing.